 With an NHS pedigree and a portfolio of work underpinned by rigorous, industry leading governance frameworks and quality standards, we are uniquely placed to support your transformation journey.

-For more information on how we can support your journey to Accountable Care, contact Wendy Lane on firstname.lastname@example.org.
+For more information on how we can support your journey to Integrated Care, contact Wendy Lane on firstname.lastname@example.org.